 A bartending license is a state or municipal issued bartender certification required to sell alcohol in certain states.
 You need this to prove that you have gone through the state-approved courses and understand laws regarding the sale of alcohol and other related aspects.

 While every state has a minimum legal age to sell alcohol, licensing obligations differ.
 They have different courses and prerequisites.
 For example, it is mandatory for you to have a license before you start working as a bartender in some states, while others give you a grace period, where you can work for 180 days while your license is in process.

 The certification course teaches you all the state laws and best practices in the field.
 It also provides you with a legal cover so that you get jobs that pay you according to the industry standard.

 What States Require A Bartending License?

 Almost half of all US states require would-be bartenders to hold a state-issued bartending license.
-If you’re old enough to serve, you will be eligible for a license.
+If you’re old enough to serve, you will be eligible for a certificate.
 Even if you’re working in a state where a license is not required, it is always prudent to obtain one since it gives you leverage over other bartenders.